 Since the project began in 2019, Design Thinking in STEM has been implemented in South Africa, Chile, Mexico, and Peru.
 In multi-day workshops, teachers are introduced to the basic principles of design thinking before co-creating ways for the method to be adapted for STEM lessons.
 The workshops will eventually be expanded to more countries in Africa and Latin America in addition to Germany.

-Schools in Cape Town, Johannesburg, and Durban are now working with the Design Thinking method to teach lessons on subjects including the Sustainable Development Goals (SDGs).
+By now, teachers at schools in Cape Town, Johannesburg, and Durban are working with the Design Thinking method to teach lessons on subjects including the Sustainable Development Goals (SDGs).
 Together with their teachers, students create local solutions for urgent problems such as gender equality, sustainable consumption, and climate protection.

 Design Thinking in STEM in Chile, Peru, and Mexico